 Symbolic or Literal?

-Scripture makes it quite clear that the ten kings are a major part of the end-times.
-However, a very important question remains: are they ten literal nations or are they simply symbols for something else.
+Scripture makes it quite clear that the ten kings are a major part of the end times.
+However, a very important question remains: are they ten literal nations or are they simply symbols for something else?
 They have been seen as symbols for all the kings of the world (thus making only the number ten symbolic),[1] a continuation of the ‘spirit’ of Roman dominion…,”[2] or, as one scholar believes, the art, educational, commercial, industrial, governmental sectors that serve the beast.[3]

 The belief that they are symbols comes from the fact that we find a lot of figurative language in prophecy, especially the book of Revelation.
 However, I believe that it is more likely that they are ten literal rulers.[4]
 Just because there is a lot of metaphorical language in prophecy does not mean that everything is.
 This would also include the use of numbers that sometimes do carry a symbolic meaning.
 There is nothing in the immediate contexts of the ten kings that would make them only symbols.
-The other use of numbers in Daniel 2, 7, Revelation 13 and 17 seem to be used in a more literal way.
+The other use of numbers in Daniel 2, 7, Revelation 13, and 17 seems to be used in a more literal way.

 Who are the Ten Kings?